StellarSt0rm/scratchclientImproved/docs/reference/ForumSession.md

 ###`#!python create_topic(category_id, title, body)` { #create_topic data-toc-label="create_topic" }

 Creates a forum topic.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **category_id** (`#!python int | str`) - The ID of the forum category you want to post in.
 For example, the ID of the "Suggestions" category is `#!python 31`.
 - **title** (`#!python str`) - The title of the original post in the topic.
 - **body** (`#!python str`) - The body of the original post in the topic.

+**RETURNS** - `#!python int`

 **Example:**